TheYoungDev/Useful-Scipts-Resouces/README.md

 * NetworkPortal:

 	- Networked portal ability.
-	- Portals can be used by anyoen but are linked based on client that shot them.
+	- Portals can be used by anyone but are linked based on client that shot them.

 * NetworkRewindManger:

-	- Rewind/freeze Time for certain objects acroos all clients.
+	- Rewind/freeze Time for certain objects across all clients.

 ### Low Level Scripts